Sign In / Sign Out

 - Map and Locations

-There are many ways to become a permanent resident, including through self-sponsorship or sponsorship by others such as family members or employers.
+There are many ways to become a permanent resident, including self-sponsorship or sponsorship by others such as family members or employers.
 The ISSC is responsible for the majority of employer-sponsored petitions for permanent residence for employees of ASU.

 Upon receipt of a request from the appropriate hiring unit (e.g. department, center or school) the ISSC will prepare petitions for permanent residence on behalf of employees in two categories: